davidgomezamora/masivian/README.md

 > - Verify that SQL Server has mixed authentication
 > - From the appsettings.json files, the connection string can be altered
+> - By importing the file 'Masivian.postman_collection.json' into Postman, it is possible to access the configured endpoints and run them easily.

 ## DTOs